In this guide, we’ll outline eight simple strategies that can potentially help you legally save thousands of dollars on your tax bill!

 #2: Harvest your crypto losses

-Losses from cryptocurrencies and other assets can be used to offset capital gains and up to $3,000 of income on your tax return.
+Losses from cryptocurrencies and other assets can be used to offset an unlimited amount of capital gains and up to $3,000 of ordinary income for the year.
 Any additional losses can be rolled forward into future tax years.

-Because of this, many investors choose to intentionally sell their cryptocurrency at a loss — a strategy known as tax-loss harvesting!
+Because of this, many investors choose to intentionally sell their cryptocurrency at a loss for tax benefits, a strategy known as tax-loss harvesting!

 Currently, cryptocurrency is not considered a security by the IRS.
 As a result, most tax professionals agree that the wash sale rule does not currently apply to crypto.
 That means that you can sell your cryptocurrency for a loss, buy your crypto back shortly after, and claim a loss on your tax return!